Elaina-Official/AI-Learning-Notes/Machine Learning/Part2 Advanced Learning Algorithms.md

 #### Multi-label Classification

 Sometimes we may encounter some problems that require us to classify more than one thing.
 We can choose multiclass classification or multi-label classification.
-For multiclass classification, there will be three neural networks and each of them has a output.
-For multi-label classification, it trains one neural network with three outputs, or we can say, a vector.
+For multiclass classification, there will be several neural networks and each of them has a output.
+For multi-label classification, it trains one neural network with several outputs, or we can say, a vector.

 ### Advanced Optimization